ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ### Usage notes
 {: #aql-blocks-usage}

-- If there are multiple overlapping blocks in the input spans, a block extraction statement returns all possible blocks.
+- If the input scans contain multiple overlapping blocks in the input spans, a block extraction statement returns all possible blocks.
 Use consolidation to filter out redundant blocks.
 - An `extract` statement with block extraction specification yields blocks that each consist of an aggregation of values of a certain field from across multiple input tuples.
 Therefore, its select list cannot include fields from its input view.

 ### Examples